jadiasoham/Financial-Fraud-Detection/README.md

 # Introduction to the Fraud Analytics Dataset
  The dataset used in this analysis is sourced from an Excel file named `Fraud Analytics Dataset.xlsx`.
+The dataset comprise 55672 rows and 36 columns.
  This dataset contains transaction data relevant to fraud detection and analytics.
 Each row represents a unique transaction and includes various attributes related to the transaction details, parties involved, and their respective information.
 Below is a brief overview of the key columns in the dataset:

 - `txn_id`: Unique identifier for each transaction.
 - `dt_txn_comp`: Date when the transaction was completed.